 Eqs.
 (1.1) and (1.2) are coupled, nonlinear, partial differential equations that depend on two functions f and \mathbf{q} .
-The scalar function f defines a dimensionless order parameter that gives the state of the material and is calculated by dividing the free energy at each point by the free energy of a perfectly superconducting material with no magnetic field.
+The scalar function f defines a dimensionless order parameter that gives the state of the material and is calculated by dividing the order parameter at each point by the order parameter with no magnetic field.
 If f equals zero, the material acts as a normal metal.
 If f is nonzero, the material exhibits superconductivity.
-The vector function q defines the dimensionless magnetic potential vector.
-The curl of q is the magnetic field in the superconductor.
+The vector function \mathbf{q} defines the dimensionless magnetic potential vector.
+The curl of \mathbf{q} calculates the magnetic field in the superconductor.